VictorDoktare/FG21GPFT_ComputerTech_Assignment/README.md

 ![Component Systems](https://user-images.githubusercontent.com/85444462/208070702-b8b0d048-b12c-4fb8-968a-a2687a06b095.png)

-I opted in for using Vector2 & Vector3 instead of float2 & float3 even thous i realize for performance it's probalby better to use floats. the reason was simply for convenience since a lot of Unitys stuff is based on Vectors.
+I opted in for using Vector2 & Vector3 instead of float2 & float3 even thou i realize for performance it's probably better to use floats. the reason was simply for convenience since a lot of Unitys stuff is based on Vectors.

 ## Data Authoring